otichibueze/BakingTime/README.md

 # BakingTime

-This project is created under Google Udacity Android Developer Nanodegree.

-Android Baking App that will allow Udacity’s resident baker-in-chief, Miriam, to share her recipes with the world.
+Android Baking App that will allow resident baker-in-chief, Miriam, to share her recipes with the world.
 You will create an app that will allow a user to select a recipe and see video-guided steps for how to complete it.
 This app has adaptive UI for phone and tablet devices